Frequently Asked Questions

 Shoreline, WA 98177

-Tuition payment is refundable before the registration deadline, less a $15 handling fee.
-Tuition is non-refundable after the registration deadline, except in the case of illness or family emergency.
+Tuition payment is refundable before the tuition deadline, less a $15 handling fee.
+Tuition is non-refundable after this deadline, except in the case of illness or family emergency.
 In the case of illness or family emergency, tuition payment may be applied to the same Wired For Reading course within one year of the original course date if an email is sent to email@example.com before the course begins.

 You may not hold spaces by registering under a place holder name or Jane or John Doe.
 We will not provide refunds nor give credit to those who register this way.